How to make an elegant dollar store Christmas wreath using inexpensive ornaments.

 The snowflake wreath cost just $7 of materials from The Dollar Tree.
 Plus, you’ll have one deer ornament leftover for another project.

-You might also like my winter cotton ball wreath from the Dollar Tree, too.
+You might also like my winter cotton ball wreath and my Peace wreath, both from the Dollar Tree, too.

 In a hurry?
 Pin this craft to your Christmas boards on Pinterest.
 Or print out the How-To Card right now.